 Everything is happening so fast in the world of blockchain.
 The technology has evolved considerably in a relatively short period.
 As experts would put it, we are in the fourth digital revolution.
-Here are the key trends in 2018.
+Here are the 13 key trends in blockchain in 2018.

 There is no doubt cryptocurrency and blockchain technology are pushing new boundaries in the IT industry.
 It has become smarter and more complex in such a short time.
 Many experts say 2017 was its breakout year.
 But that is not to say 2018 won’t be as revolutionary.

 So what should we expect this 2018?
 Will we see a growing number of industries pursuing blockchain technology?
 If that should happen, what is the role of blockchain technology in the business world?